ericjsanders/stat545_md_explorer/README.md

-# STAT545 Markdown Exploration
+# STAT545 Participation Repository

-This repo is part of a STAT 545 exercise to explore GitHub and markdown.
+This repository is part of a STAT 545 course and is used to store in-class activities.

+Activities are sorted by class meetings into folders, with the number indicating the chronological class number in the Fall 2018 term.

 This repo was created on Thursday, September 6th, 2018.